 “Eh, yes Officer.”
 I replied nervously.
 He paused for a moment and seemed to look through me.
 Focusing on something that seemed to be inside my face rather than on it.

-“You know, Elatio, your family is hard to deal with.
-Why on Earth would you meet with James!?
+“You know, Elatio, your family is hard to deal with!
+Why would you meet with James!?
 Of all people.”
 He sighed and then looked at me.
 “Look, I am supposed to arrest you.
-However, I can see that Elatio chose to come here.
+However, I can see that Elatio came here by himself.
 He’s a good kid.
 So I am going to do something that I am not supposed to do and let you go.
 Just promise me you won’t do this again!”

 “Wait!?
 You should arrest us!”
 Caroline said next to me.
 “We broke Tuhingan law!”